Colombia gov't confirms suspension of aerial coca spraying

 President Juan Manuel Santos called for an end to the fumigations last week, adding law enforcement should intensify its efforts against other parts of the drug trafficking supply chain, which include clandestine laboratories and smuggling networks.

-The defense ministry and other entities which fight narcotics trafficking will be tasked with recommending other ways to eradicate illegal plants, Gaviria added.
+The defense ministry and other entities which fight narcotics trafficking will be tasked with recommending other ways to eradicate illegal plants, the minister added, including possibly increasing the amount of it manually uprooted.

-Opposition politicians have expressed concern that a halt to spraying may increase cocaine production.
-Leftist rebel groups, the FARC and ELN, as well as criminal gangs, make huge sums from their involvement in cocaine production and trafficking.
+Over the past three decades, more than 1.6 million hectares of land in Colombia have been sprayed using the chemical.

-Reporting by Luis Jaime Acosta; Writing by Julia Symmes Cobb; Editing by Peter Murphy and Andrew Hay
+Opposition figures have expressed fears that a halt to spraying may increase coca and cocaine production.
+(Reporting by Luis Jaime Acosta; Writing by Julia Symmes Cobb; Editing by Peter Murphy and Andrew Hay)